An artist's impression of the Rosetta orbiter deploying the Philae lander to comet 67P/Churyumov–Gerasimenko in 2014.

-Rosetta is a spacecraft on a 10-year mission to catch a comet.
-Launched in 2004, the spacecraft arrived at its target Comet 67P/Churyumov-Gerasimenko on Aug.
+Rosetta is a spacecraft on a 10-year mission to catch a comet and land a probe on it.
+Launched in 2004, the spacecraft arrived at its target, Comet 67P/Churyumov-Gerasimenko, on Aug.
 6, 2014.
-For our latest story on the historic arrival, visit: Europe's Rosetta Spacecraft Makes Historic Arrival at Comet.
+The lander, named Philae, made contact on Nov.
+12, 2014.

 Rosetta is the first spacecraft to accompany a comet as it enters the inner solar system.
-After meeting up with the comet, it will begin a two-year study of the comet's nucleus and environment, observing how a frozen comet changes as it approaches the heat of the sun.
-Rosetta will also deploy a robot to make the first controlled landing on a comet.
+After meeting up with the comet, it began a two-year study of the comet's nucleus and environment, observing how a frozen comet changes as it approaches the heat of the sun.
 [Photos: Europe's Rosetta Comet Mission in Pictures]

 Rosetta was set to launch in 2003 to rendezvous with Comet 46P/Wirtanen.
 However, due to rocket failure, the mission was postponed, and the target was changed to Comet 67P/Churyumov-Gerasimenko.
 [Best Close Encounters of the Comet Kind]

 Rosetta launched on March 2, 2004, aboard an Ariane 5 rocket.
 It made four slingshot flybys to boost its speed — one around Mars and three around Earth.
 On its journey, it passed and photographed asteroids, studied other comets and provided information about the atmospheres of Venus and Mars.

 Scientists at the European Space Agency put Rosetta into hibernation mode in June 2011 for its 373-million-mile (600 million kilometers) journey.
 After awakening in January 2014, the spacecraft still had four more months to travel until it reaches its target just inside Jupiter's orbit.